HOW TO GIVE GOOD ADVICE

 - Preaching – Do not just talk at someone.
 Involve them in the discussion through lots of questions and listening.

-- Offering a solution too quickly – Well just do this and it will all get better.
-It is important to really listen and gain a full understanding of all that they are struggling with and what their perspective is.
-Also, you don’t want to minimize a problem they may have been struggling with for a long time.
+- Offering a solution too quickly – It is important to really listen and gain a full understanding of all that they are struggling with, what their perspective is, and what they’ve already done to try to fix the situation.
+By saying, “Just do this and it will all be better,” you minimize a problem they may have been struggling with for a long time.

 - Gossiping – If they are afraid you won’t keep their confidence, they will not tell you anything.